KimTorberntsson/kimtorberntsson.github.io/about/index.md

 background: about
 ---

 Welcome to my personal little location on the web.
-If you don't already know my name is Kim Torberntsson.
-I live in Uppsala with my lovely fiancée Mikaela Blom and am currently studying Engineering Physics at Uppsala University.
+If you don't already know (then how did you get here?) my name is Kim Torberntsson.
+I'm studying Engineering Physics at Uppsala University and I used to live in Uppsala with my lovely fiancée [Mikaela Blom](https://www.facebook.com/mikaela.blom?fref=ts), but during half a year I'm doing my master thesis project at Stanford in California.
+Sorry for leaving you behind Mikaela, but we'll live together soon again.
+And I didn't want to miss this amazing chance.

 During the autumn of 2014 I took a course in web design and learned just enough to build a simple web site.
 About a year later the 2.0 version of the site was finished, now built using Jekyll and featuring a new sub-page with my personal blog.

 ![Portrait of me (Kim Torberntsson)](/assets/pictures/portrait-kim.jpg)